API overview

 Mercury libraries are designed to co-exist with your favorite frameworks and tools.
 Inside a class implementing a composable function, you can use any coding style and frameworks as you like, including sequential, object-oriented and reactive programming styles.

-Mercury version 3 has a built-in lightweight non-blocking HTTP server based on Express, but you can also use other application server framework with it.
+Mercury has a built-in lightweight non-blocking HTTP server based on Express, but you can also use other application server framework with it.

 Template application for quick start